SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 When creating an SLO, you'll need to define the following:

-* SLI metric you are tracking and target configuration using ratio- or threshold-based definitions
+* SLI (service level indicator) metric you are tracking and target configuration using ratio- or threshold-based definitions
-* SLO defining the target and duration to monitor (for example the uptime for the target)
+* SLO (service level objective) defining the target and duration to monitor (for example the uptime for the target)
 * Basic details for SLO name and description

 You have multiple configurations for creating SLOs: